signupsoftware/TEMP-Docs-FO/docs/user-manual/3-get-started/8-general-parameters.md

 ### PDF Web service

 #### Setup option for PDF Web Service
-If PDF web service is used, relevant information should be entered here.
+If PDF web service is used, relevant information should be entered here.<br/>
+Needs to be setup if the customer generate images based on the xml invoice or use the "create debit/credit" functionality.

 |PDF Web service| |
 |:-|:-|